The Best of Everything

 Awards: 1928/29 Academy Award nominations: Best Cinematography (Barnes), Best Writing Achievement (Lovett).

 • This was Joan's star-making role.
-After the film's release, box office grosses for Loew's theaters soared, as did the volume of fan-mail for Joan.
-(As did her salary.)
-(US)
+After the film's release, box office grosses for Loew's theaters soared, as did the volume of fan-mail for Joan (as did her salary).
+(Ultimate Star)

 • The film was based on the story "The Dancing Girl," which originally was serialized in Hearst newspapers.
 (US)